Storage Unit Cost Calculator (2026)

 Monthly Storage Cost = Base Rate × Size Multiplier × Climate-Control Premium × Location Factor

 Whether you need temporary storage during a move, long-term storage for seasonal items, or overflow space during a renovation, understanding storage unit pricing helps you avoid overpaying.
-Our storage unit cost calculator estimates monthly costs based on the unit size you need, whether you require climate control, and your location.
-Storage prices vary dramatically by city — a 10×10 unit costs $90/month in Houston but $300+/month in Manhattan.
+Our storage unit cost calculator estimates monthly cost by unit size, whether you need climate control, and your location.
+National 2026 averages are about $40–$70 for a 5×5, $100–$150 for a 10×10 (the most popular size, averaging ~$120/month), and $150–$250 for a 10×20 — but a 10×10 swings from ~$90/month in Houston to $300+/month in Manhattan.

-The Self Storage Association reports that approximately 11% of U.S. households rent a storage unit, with the average renter keeping one for 14 months.
+The Self Storage Association reports that approximately 11% of U.S. households rent a storage unit, with the average renter keeping one for 14 months — so even a $30/month overcharge compounds to over $400 across a typical rental.

 Storage Unit Cost Calculator